garritfra/garrit.xyz/content/posts/2022-11-03-reselling-managed-kubernetes.md

 competition.

-When choosing Hetzner (or any other platform offering VMs), we are still able to undercut the competition and even optimize how the resources are layed out on the nodes.
+When choosing Hetzner (or any other platform offering VMs), we are still able to undercut the competition and even optimize how the resources are laid out on the nodes.
 The obvious downside of course being that we have to manage the clusters ourselves.